brainsqueeze/text2vec/README.md

 and take the top N tokens based on the largest TF-IDF values.
 This can be done by passing the `--idf 1` flag to the training script.

-For the LSTM, there is a CUDnn-optimized operation available if you have a CUDA enabled GPU.
-To take advantage advantage of this you cand pass the `--cuda 1` flag to the training script.
+For the LSTM, there is a cuDNN-optimized operation available if you have a CUDA enabled GPU.
+To take advantage advantage of this you can pass the `--cuda 1` flag to the training script.
 The presence of a GPU will be validated and if one cannot be found then training will default to the CPU.